Chaos theory: Minimum complexity of a chaotic system

+Discrete chaotic systems, such as the logistic map, can exhibit strange attractors whatever their dimensionality.
 In contrast, for continuous dynamical systems, the Poincaré–Bendixson theorem shows that a strange attractor can only arise in three or more dimensions.
 Finite-dimensional linear systems are never chaotic; for a dynamical system to display chaotic behavior, it must be either nonlinear or infinite-dimensional.

 The Poincaré–Bendixson theorem states that a two-dimensional differential equation has very regular behavior.
 The Lorenz attractor discussed below is generated by a system of three differential equations such as:

 where $x$, $y$, and $z$ make up the system state, $t$ is time, and $\sigma$, $\rho$, $\beta$ are the system parameters.
 Five of the terms on the right hand side are linear, while two are quadratic; a total of seven terms.
 Another well-known chaotic attractor is generated by the Rössler equations, which have only one nonlinear term out of seven.
 Sprott found a three-dimensional system with just five terms, that had only one nonlinear term, which exhibits chaos for certain parameter values.
 Zhang and Heidel showed that, at least for dissipative and conservative quadratic systems, three-dimensional quadratic systems with only three or four terms on the right-hand side cannot exhibit chaotic behavior.
 The reason is, simply put, that solutions to such systems are asymptotic to a two-dimensional surface and therefore solutions are well behaved.

-While the Poincaré–Bendixson theorem shows that a continuous dynamical system on the Euclidean plane cannot be chaotic, two-dimensional continuous systems with non-Euclidean geometry can exhibit chaotic behavior.
+While the Poincaré–Bendixson theorem shows that a continuous dynamical system on the Euclidean plane cannot be chaotic, two-dimensional continuous systems with non-Euclidean geometry can still exhibit some chaotic properties.

+The above set of three ordinary differential equations has been referred to as the three-dimensional Lorenz model.
+Since 1963, higher-dimensional Lorenz models have been developed in numerous studies for examining the impact of an increased degree of nonlinearity, as well as its collective effect with heating and dissipations, on solution stability.

+Chaos and linear systems

 Perhaps surprisingly, chaos may occur also in linear systems, provided they are infinite dimensional.
-A theory of linear chaos is being developed in a branch of mathematical analysis known as functional analysis.
+A theory of linear chaos is being developed in functional analysis.

-The above elegant set of three ordinary differential equations has been referred to as the three-dimensional Lorenz model.
-Since 1963, higher-dimensional Lorenz models have been developed in numerous studies for examining the impact of an increased degree of nonlinearity, as well as its collective effect with heating and dissipations, on solution stability.
+Quantum mechanics is also often considered as a prime example of linear non chaotic theory, that dampens out chaotic behaviour in the same manner that viscosity dampens out turbulence, this is actually not the case for quantum mechanical systems with infinite degrees of freedom, such as strongly correlated systems that do exhibit forms of nano scale turbulence.

+Other characteristics of Chaos

 Infinite dimensional maps

 The straightforward generalization of coupled discrete maps is based upon convolution integral which mediates interaction between spatially distributed maps: